marler8997/zigup/README.md

 Go to https://marler8997.github.io/zigup and select your OS/Arch to get a download link and/or instructions to install via the command-line.

 Otherwise, you can manually find and download/extract the applicable archive from [Releases](https://github.com/marler8997/zigup/releases).
-It will contain a single static binary named `zigup`, unless you're on Windows in which case it's 2 files, `zigup.exe` and `zigup.pdb`.
+It will contain a single static binary named `zigup`, unless you're on Windows in which case it's `zigup.exe`.

 # Usage